Dwight Hall Socially Responsible Investment Fund: SRI and measuring impact

 The DHSRI fund employs several traditional SRI techniques when it comes to investing.
 One technique that the Fund employs is that it invests with other established SRI funds which use environmental Social and Corporate Governance (ESG) to positive screen and actively look for companies that conduct business in desirable fields such as solar energy companies.
 Another technique is negative screening which is used to exclude certain industries such as alcohol, tobacco, weapons and ammunition, and pornography when making investments.
 A third SRI technique that the DHSRI fund uses is shareholder advocacy.

 Currently, the DHSRI fund has invested a total of $20,000 in CDs (certificate of deposit) with New Haven Start Community Bank and the Community Bank of Bridgeport in order to promote increased lending to local small business owners in the area.
 Measuring the direct and indirect impact of such investments is difficult, but is one of the current projects of the SRI fund.

 The Association for the Advancement of Sustainability in Higher Education

 In 2011, the Association for the Advancement of Sustainability in Higher Education (AASHE) awarded the Dwight Hall Socially Responsible Investment Fund at Yale University a score of 0.25/0.25 on its Sustainability Tracking Assessment & Rating System (STARS).
-The STARS scoring system is applicable to any institution of higher education that offer business or economics coursework related to investment strategies.
+The STARS scoring system is applicable to any institution of higher education that offers business or economics coursework related to investment strategies.
 The basis on which credit is awarded is determined by whether or not the institution has a student-managed SRI fund through which students are able to develop skills in the field of socially responsible investing.
 There are currently 181 institutional participants in the STARS program and 173 institutional participants in the AASHE program.